North Holland: Urbanisation and economic growth (1840 to today)

 After the Haarlemmermeer was drained in 1855 and turned into arable land, it was made part of North Holland.
 In exchange, South Holland received the greater part of the municipality of Leimuiden in 1864.
 In 1942, the islands Vlieland and Terschelling went back to the province of Friesland.
 In 1950, the former island Urk was ceded to the province of Overijssel.

 In February 2011, North Holland, together with the provinces of Utrecht and Flevoland, showed a desire to investigate the feasibility of a merger between the three provinces.
 This has been positively received by the First Rutte cabinet, for the desire to create one Randstad province has already been mentioned in the coalition agreement.
-The province of South Holland, part of the Randstad urban area, visioned to be part of the Randstad province, and very much supportive of the idea of a merger into one province, is not named.
+The province of South Holland, part of the Randstad urban area, visioned to be part of the Randstad province, and very much supportive of the idea of a merger into one province.
 With or without South Holland, if created, the new province would be the largest in the Netherlands in both area and population.

 Geography

 North Holland is situated at 52°40′N 4°50′E in the northwest of the Netherlands with to the northeast the province of Friesland, to the east the province of Flevoland, to the southeast the province of Utrecht, to the southwest the province of South Holland, and to the west the North Sea.

 North Holland is a broad peninsula for the most part, located between the North Sea, the Wadden Sea, the IJsselmeer, and the Markermeer.
 More than half of the province consists of reclaimed polder land situated below sea level.
 The West Frisian islands of Noorderhaaks and Texel are also part of the province.
 North Holland makes up a single region of the International Organization for Standardization world region code system, having the code ISO 3166-2:NL-NH.